fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 ## Add a *.npmignore* file

-You can tell npm wich files to ignore adding a *.npmignore* file, the syntax is the same as the *.gitignore*.
+You can tell npm which files to ignore adding a *.npmignore* file, the syntax is the same as the *.gitignore*.

 I use to start with this content